kunleoladele/alx-zero_day/README.md

 My first readme
-Alx has given me a rare opportunity to become a software egineer, I'm so happy
+Alx has been an amazing platform, I'm learning a lot from peers and mentor